Garfield John Ltd.

 Milk is sold to the local co-operative First Milk.The business remains committed to co-operation as it is the only way of ensuring as an individual producer our interests are looked after.

-Farm waste is handled in as simple way as is possible, separation by means of weeping wall separators within earth compounds,the liquid is pumped through hydrants covering up to two thirds of the land through low cost hosereelers,on an ongoing basis.The solids are handled by loading shovels and muckspreaders covering as much as the silage ground as possible after the last cut of silage between July and August.
+Farm waste is handled in as simple way as is possible, mostly pumped through a 1500 metre umbilical hose reel system coupled to a disc type injector.The solids are handled by loading shovels and muckspreaders covering as much as the silage ground as possible after the last cut of silage between July and August.

 Environmental issues are taken seriously with hedge conservation and management particularly important.Over the years we have planted 10,000 metres of mixed species hedging .
 This has been done for both practical and aesthetic reasons where we have considered the field size too large.